httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Upload Strategies

 The definition of the upload creation request ({{upload-creation}}) provides the client with flexibility to choose whether the file is fully or partially transferred in the first request, or if no file data is included at all.
-The decision which behavior is best largely depends on the client's capabilities, its intention to avoid data transmission, and its knowledge about the server's support for resumable uploads.
+Which behavior is best largely depends on the client's capabilities, its intention to avoid data transmission, and its knowledge about the server's support for resumable uploads.

 The following subsections describe three different, typical upload strategies that are suited for common environments.
 Note that these modes are never explicitly communicated to the server and clients are not required to stick to one strategy, but can mix and adapt them to their needs.